Projects Forest Management

 Objective: This pioneering forestry project entails permanent reforestation and long-term monitoring of parts of Colombia's northeast and northwest, with a particular focus on biodiversity.
 The project seeks to promote sustainable management of forest resources in areas degraded by cattle grazing and mining, in a manner that fosters natural regeneration.

-Devastated by years of open cast alluvial gold mining, illegal coca plantations, and destructive livestock farming practices in the remote Colombian regions of Cáceres, Antioquia and Cravo Norte, Arauca, the survival of the natural capital and biodiversity of these two important tropical forest regions hung precariously on the edge.
+Devastated by years of open-cast alluvial gold mining and destructive livestock farming practices in the remote Colombian regions of Cáceres, Antioquia, Cravo Norte and Arauca, the survival of the natural capital and biodiversity of these two important tropical forest regions was severely threatened.

-In opposition to the common practice of reforestation through planting monocultures for tree plantations, this project by South Pole Group and Asorpar aims at restoring a real forest, with a focus on re-establishing its rich ecosystem.
-About 20 local tree species were planted and by today already led to the settling of another 117 plants and a multitude of animals in the now restored and still growing forest.
-The project has also restored new habitat for endangered animals such as jaguars, tamarins, neotropical otters, and endangered monkeys such as the grey-handed night monkey.
+In opposition to the common practice of reforestation through planting monocultures for tree plantations, this project is aimed at restoring a real forest, with a focus on re-establishing its rich ecosystem.
+To date, more than twenty local tree species have been planted.
+In addition, a multitude of animals have found a safe haven in the forest.
+The project also provides a new habitat for endangered animals, such as jaguars, neotropical otters and various types of monkeys, among others.